BEFORE YOU ENTER TONIGHT:

 - How good was your visual representation of the problem?

-- How good is your information?
+- How good are EACH of your three examples?

 - Did your presentation include each family member equally?